Gazoo101/lyric-manager/README.md

 Lyric Manager supports the following sources:

-- Local `.txt` file with the same name as the audio file, e.g. "Artist - Song Name.txt" would accompany "Artist - Song Name.mp3".
+- Local `.txt` file with the same name as the audio file, e.g. `Artist - Song Name.txt` would accompany `Artist - Song Name.mp3`.
 Place this file next to your audio or in Lyric Manager's working directory.
 - Genius lyrics database.
 An API key will be required, visit that [Genius docs](https://docs.genius.com/) for a link to generating a client access token.
 - Google Custom Search API.
 You'll need an API Key and Engine ID of Google Custom Search JSON API which you setup.
 The [requirements section for the Pypi package lyrics-extractor](https://pypi.org/project/lyrics-extractor/) explains how to set this up.